Can You Make Your Period Stop After It Begins?

 And that's not all; some other non-pill birth control methods offer the same option.
 The vaginal contraceptive ring, for instance, normally functions similar to pills — users keep the ring in place for three weeks, then take it out for the fourth for the withdrawal bleed to occur, and then replace it with a new ring.
 However, if you wish to skip your period that month, you are allowed to simply change to a new ring without a break.
 And other methods can cause your period to nearly vanish — the hormonal IUD, the birth control implant, and the birth control shot often leave users with no period for their duration of use.

 The biggest risk with menstrual suppression of this type is breakthrough bleeding at the time when you would have had your period.
-(In fact, the National Women's Health Network reports, women on continuous birth control pills report the same number of bleeding days as women on combined contraception in the first year; it's in no way a guarantee that all bleeding will stop.)
-However, it's crucial to note that you can't just apply the "take-it-continuously" method to every kind of birth control pill; the pill you take needs to be monophasic, or contain the same dose in every pill.
+(In fact, the National Women's Health Network reports, women on continuous birth control pills report the same number of bleeding days as women on combined contraception in the first year; it's not a guarantee that all bleeding will stop.)
+However, it's crucial to note that you can't just apply the "take-it-continuously" method to every kind of birth control pill; according to the Mayo Clinic, the pill you take should be monophasic, or contain the same dose in every pill.
 The best way to make sure that it's OK to take your pill continuously is to ask your doctor.

 Is Menstrual Suppression Risky?

-If you're worried that skipping a period or several is unnatural, harmful, or going to cause some kind of "blockage" or back-up of uterine tissue in your bits, fear not.
+If you're worried that skipping a period or several is unnatural, harmful, or going to cause some kind of "blockage" or back-up of uterine tissue, fear not.
 Current science indicates that it's pretty risk-free, though more work remains to be done on its long-term consequences on the female body, hormones, heart health and bone density.
-It's not "unnatural" — in fact, we're not actually clear that having a monthly period is in any way necessary to a healthy female body.
+It's not "unnatural" — in fact, we're not actually clear that having a monthly period is in any way necessary to having a healthy body.

 The health risks associated with using pills for continuous birth control — which include blood clots, stroke and headache — are believed to be the same as those for people using the 21-active seven-placebo cycle.
 And it's not as if menstrual suppression is a new thing; for decades, gynecologists have been prescribing it for serious menstrual or reproductive disorders, like endometriosis, where periods are excruciatingly painful.
 (It's been going on under the label "therapeutic amenorrhea" since at least the 1960s.)
 Extended cycling may actually make it trickier for you to get pregnant while you're on the pill, because it inhibits follicular growth in the ovaries and lowers your ovulation risk.
 The Association Of Reproductive Health Professionals notes that science currently suggests menstrual suppression does not affect fertility in the long term.